JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [x] events plugin for all relevant modules in events mod
   - [x] system sets x-ref to each other
   - [x] Helper for core_systems
+- [x] healing potions
+  - [x] toggle visibility.
+It just worked!
+Nice!
+  - [x] grab item
+  - [x] test with sync.
+Likely need rollback for this.
+  - [x] Issue with G key detection.
+Seems like you have to hit it multiple times.
+This only seems to happen on multi-player wasm, but not on single player wasm nor on mac either single or multi player.
+It fails to register right at the just_released.
+Changing from just_released to pressed does the trick.

 ### Archived Issues